sosuisen/git-documentdb/docs-api/git-documentdb.taskstatistics.md

 ## Remarks

-The statistics is on memory and not persistent.
-It is cleared by GitDocumentDB\#close().
+The statistics are on memory and not persistent.
+They are cleared by GitDocumentDB\#close().